 A CLINICAL SOCIAL WORKER?

 According to the National Association of Social Workers4 “there are more clinically trained social workers—over 190,000 in 1998—than psychiatrists, psychologists, and psychiatric nurses combined.
 Federal programs and the National Institutes of Health recognize social work as one of five core mental health professions.”
 Clinical Social Workers who provide mental health services have a graduate degree.
 The distinction between Clinical Social Workers and other mental health professionals is that CSW’s are specifically trained to view presenting problems by assessing them within a systems perspective; mental disorders are not presumed to exist (if they exist at all) merely as a biological process.
 “Disorders” are seen generally as by-products of life events (family, school, work, community, society, etc.).
 Often, when the resulting by-products are resolved, many “symptoms” subside. professional social workers are the nation’s largest group of mental health services providers.
-LaRose is an LCSW.
+LaRose is an LCSW in Florida and LICSW in the District of Columbia.

 A MARRIAGE & FAMILY THERAPIST?